On expansions for nonlinear systems, error estimates and convergence issues

-\emph{Step 2: Proof for a general time-dependent vector field $f$.} We apply Step 1 to a sequence $f_n$ of simple functions, taking values in $f([0,T])$, uniformly bounded in $L^1((0,T);\CC^{M+1}_{4\delta})$ and such that $f_n \to f$ in $L^1(\CC^0)$.
-We get the conclusion by passing to the limit in both sides. \end{proof}
+\emph{Step 2: Proof for a general time-dependent vector field $f$.} We apply Step 1 to a sequence $f_n$ of simple functions, taking values in $f([0,T])$, {converging towards $f$ in $L^1((0,T);\CC^{M}(B_{4\delta};\K^d))$}.
+We get the conclusion by passing to the limit in both sides{, using the fourth item of \cref{Lem:WP_ODE:f}.} \end{proof}